Systems Architecture for Quantum Random Access Memory: Proposed QRAM architecture

 \subsubsection{Putting It Together: Virtual QRAM}

-Combining the two stages described above, we can construct an efficient virtual QRAM as shown in Figure~\ref{fig:circuits}a and \ref{fig:circuits}b.
-At a high level, the new QRAM architecture allows us to sequentially query segments of memory coherently, as shown in Figure~\ref{fig:circuits}d.
+The goal is to implement quantum query access to a memory of capacity $N = 2^n$, where $N>M$.
+That is, we consider a practical scenario where $O(2^n)$ qubits are not physically available.
+Can we still implement the query, and if so, at what cost?
+This scenario resembles classical memory architecture design where ``virtual memory'' allows a small physical RAM can access a large address space by swapping segments (also known as pages) of memory from disk storage \cite{kilburn1962one}.
+Our ``virtual QRAM'' design follows precisely this intuition: we implement a virtual QRAM that allows a small QRAM with $O(M)$ qubits to access a large address space $O(N)$ by swapping segments of classical memory, as shown in the right panel of Fig.~\ref{fig:qpu-qram}.
+To accomplish this, we need to design a QRAM architecture that allows us to query segments of memory coherently.

+We first partition the full size-$N$ classical memory into $K=2^k$ continuous segments (pages), each of which has $M=2^m$ memory cells.
+It is equivalent to viewing the original $n$-bit address as two parts: the most significant $k$-bits (which we call SQC width) and least-significant $m$-bits (which we call QRAM width), where $k+m=n$.
+Our design hybridizes gate-based SQC and router-based QRAM, where a quantum query consists of 6 basic steps: (a) loading $m$ address bits into QRAM, (b) preparing leaf data qubits for data retrieval, (c) retrieving data to root qubit, (d) uncomputing data retrieval, (e) repeat (b-d) for each segment of classical memory, (f) uncomputing address loading.
+More details are illustrated in Figure~\ref{fig:query}.
 A distinct feature of our design is the ``load-once'' property.
-Our method only loads the $m$ address qubits into QRAM once at the beginning (and at the end for uncomputation), whereas in a previous design from \cite{hann} and illustrated in Figure~\ref{fig:circuits}c, $m$ address qubits need to be loaded $2^k$ times.
+Our method only loads the $m$ address qubits into QRAM once at the beginning (and at the end for uncomputation) as shown in Figure~\ref{fig:circuits}c, whereas in a previous design from \cite{hann} the $m$ address qubits need to be loaded $2^k$ times.
 This is one of the major sources of gate savings in our method.
 We present a pseudocode algorithm to describe the entire query procedure in Algorithm~\ref{alg:query}.
 Note that, for illustration purposes, this algorithm does not include the optimization techniques introduced in Section~\ref{subsec:optimizations}.
-The address loading stage (lines 6-15) is implemented by \texttt{CSWAP(control, target1, target2)} gates.
-Once all address qubits are loaded into the QRAM, parallel \texttt{CX} gates are applied to all bottom data qubit.
-In the data retrieval stage (lines 16-21), classical data $x_i$ is utilized to alter the corresponding data qubit from $\ket{10}$ to $\ket{01}$ if $x_i=1$.
-After data compression is performed, a \texttt{MCX(control\_1,...,control\_k, target)} gate is used to conditionally copy data onto the bus qubit.